FACILITATING COHERENT MOVEMENT

 6) Demonstrate effective skill in the application of joint and soft tissue mobilization techniques to release key restrictions that limit coherent movement.

 7) Demonstrate skill in utilizing active neuromuscular facilitation techniques to effectively reorganize habitual movement patterns and assist in releasing structural restrictions.

-Instructor Biography: Eddie graduated in 1976 from the Curriculum in Physical Therapy at the University of California, San Francisco.
-He has concentrated on studying, developing and refining manual therapy and movement education skills.
-His approach to treatment rests on the basics of anatomy, biomechanics, the neurologic and physiologic functioning of the body.
-His professional experience includes work in the fields of neurologic and orthopedic rehabilitation, the treatment of disabling spinal pain, orthopedic, athletic and musculoskeletal injuries.
+Instructor Biography: Eddie Rosen graduated in 1976 from the Curriculum in Physical Therapy at the University of California, San Francisco.
+Throughout his years of practice, he has concentrated on studying, developing and refining manual therapy and movement education skills.
+His approach to treatment draws from many sources (and over 2,000 hours of continuing education and mentoring from leading clinicians) and rests firmly on knowledge of anatomy, bio-mechanics, the neurologic and physiologic functioning of the body.
+His professional experience includes work in the fields of neurologic and orthopedic rehabilitation and the treatment of disabling spinal pain, orthopedic, athletic and musculoskeletal injuries.
 He has worked in rehabilitation, home health, acute hospital, pediatric, outpatient and educational settings.
 He has served as a Clinical Instructor at the School of Physiotherapy in Melbourne, Australia and a visiting lecturer in the Curriculum in Physical Therapy at U.C.S.F.
-Medical Center as well as instructed numerous continuing education classes in the US, Australia and Europe.
+Medical Center as well as instructed numerous continuing education classes.